-In trying to understand cognition in animals and humans, it is impossible to ignore the diversity of cells and circuits that give rise to it.
-The brain is composed of a myriad of cell types with unique cellular properties that integrate into neural circuits that form the basis of behavior and cognition.
-Understanding how cells in the brain are specified during embryonic development and the mechanisms controlling neural circuit formation could have a formidable impact in the field of neuroscience.
+Understanding how cells are specified during embryonic development and the mechanisms controlling neural circuit formation could have a formidable impact in the field of neuroscience.
 This includes genetic control of cell differentiation, as well as bio-chemical and mechanical signaling, in a self-developing environment.
-Understanding and prediction, at scale, of these mechanisms can lead not only to novel treatments for brain injury and neuro-degenerative diseases through cell-type targeted therapies and cell/organoid transplantation, but also to revolutionary ANN models of brain function and cognition.
+Understanding and prediction, at scale, of these mechanisms can lead not only to novel treatments for brain injury and neuro-degenerative diseases, but also to revolutionary ANN models of brain function and cognition.
 It can also lay the foundational knowledge for augmenting/enhancing brain functions, or creating new ones in-vitro, whether inspired by evolutionary adaptation or tailored for artificial environments.
+The relation between brain function and biological processes, at any level of development, may also yield opportunities to re-examine the fundamental concepts of brain and intelligence, and widen the range of possibilities for organisms and living matter with cognitive functions.